tatsuyai713/ros2-grpc-type-converter/README.md

 - Only support client to server communication
 - "header().stamp.sec() = 100;" style is not supported
-- byte array convert to uint32_t array (need 4 times memory size)
+- byte array is converted to uint32_t array (need 4 times memory size)

 ## Clone repository